nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 ancillary pulses.
 The `InstrumentInterface` then converts these pulses into specific instrument instructions and sets up the instrument.
+An `InstrumentInterface` has a list of pulses that it can program, defined in its attribute ``pulse_implementations``, and if it receives any pulse that is not defined here, it will raise an error.

 Furthermore, the `InstrumentInterface` may request additional pulses, such as triggering pulses or modulation pulses.